komyg/rm-shop-v2/tutorial.md

 }
 ```

-Not that we are using the `@client` annotation here, to indicate that this mutation should be ran locally on our In Memory Cache.
+Here we are using the `@client` annotation to indicate that this mutation should be ran locally on the `InMemoryCache`.

 Also create another file: *graphql/decrease-chosen-quatity.mutation.graphql* and paste the contents below: